artulloss/WorkoutBuilderSpringBootMicroservices/README.md

 ---

-**Given**: User is logged in and selects a date that has no workouts for it
+**Given**: User is logged in and on home page

+**When**: The user selects a date that has no workouts for it

 **Then**: Fallback text states that there was no workout on that date

+### 3. As an athlete, I can generate a custom workout plan

+#### Examples

+**Given**: User is logged in and a feed of exercises is available

+**When**: User selects the exercises "Squats" and "Push-ups", a duration of 30 minutes, and sets the planned date to 9/10/23

+**Then**: The workout plan is created for the date 9/10/23, to do squats and push-ups for 30 minutes

 ---

-**Given**: A feed of exercises (workout) is available
+**Given**: User is logged in and a feed of exercises is available

-**When**: User selects the type of exercise, Cardio, and the amount of time 45 minutes
+**When**: User selects the exercises "Squats" and "Push-ups", a duration of 30 minutes, and sets the planned date to 9/10/22 (in the past)

-**Then**: The workout generated with type cardio and time of 45 minutes
+**Then**: The workout plan is not created and displays an error - "Please select a future date"

+### 4. As an athlete, I can add an exercise

+#### Examples

+**Given**: The user is logged in and on the home page

+**When**: The user has the new exercise name and description filled out, and an exercise type selected.
+They press the create exercise button.

+**Then**: A new exercise is added and can be used when logging a workout

 ---

-**Given**: The user visits a login screen

-**When**: The users enters a username "EXAMPLE" and password "PASSWORD123"

-**Then**: The user gets logged in

----

 **Given**: The user is logged in and on the home page

-**When**: The user has the new exercise description filled out, and an exercise type selected.
+**When**: The user has the new exercise name but no description filled out, and an exercise type selected.
 They press the create exercise button.

-**Then**: A new exercise is added and can be used when generating a workout
+**Then**: The exercise is not created it an error is thrown - "Please add a description"

 ## Class Diagram